-This easy, garlicky, and dairy-free vegan tzatziki sauce calls for simple and healthy ingredients and it’s so versatile.
+This garlicky vegan tzatziki sauce calls for simple ingredients and it’s so versatile.
 It’s perfect for dipping or served with pita bread, falafels, olives, crudites, grilled vegetables, or canapés.

 You can eat tzatziki with almost anything and it’s ready in 10 minutes!

 But first of all, what is tzatziki sauce?
 It’s simply a traditional Greek sauce made with strained yogurt and mixed with cucumber, garlic, olive oil, salt, lemon juice, and fresh herbs like dill or mint.

 The first time I had tzatziki sauce I was in Greece, so many years ago.
 I simply loved it and I’ve been making it since then.
 And even though I’m not vegan, I do find that sometimes it’s nice to just go easy on the dairy, hence I wanted to come up with a vegan version of tzatziki.

 Honestly, it turned out delicious, I simply swapped Greek yogurt for creamy coconut yogurt and it worked better than I expected.
 Yes, that was easy : )

 - Cut the cucumber in half lengthways

 - Scoop out seeds, pulp and grate it coarsely

 - Put the grated cucumber into a sieve and squeeze out the water